lambdamusic/extempore-extensions/README.md

 ## Overview

 A bunch of scheme abstractions that I developed in order to create Extempore musical algorithms more efficiently and more naturally.

+No documentation yet, but various examples of what the extensions look like are available on [The Musical Code](https://github.com/lambdamusic/The-Musical-Code) and its counterpart [YouTube channel](https://www.youtube.com/channel/UCanqSICbxzRNEZGMlu8qfyw).

 Files